 Do You Divide Property In A Declaration of Invalidity?

-Just like a divorce, once the marriage is declared invalid, you must resolve other issues.
+Like a divorce, once the marriage is declared invalid, you have other issues to resolve.

-If you are considering getting an annulment and are not sure if your marriage qualifies, or if you have questions regarding a declaration of invalidity, it’s in your best interest to consult with an attorney.
-A lawyer who specializes in divorce will most likely be the best resource for information regarding your situation.
+If you are considering getting an annulment and are unsure if your marriage qualifies or have questions regarding a declaration of invalidity, it’s in your best interest to consult an attorney.
+A lawyer specializing in divorce will most likely be the best resource for information regarding your situation.

 Question From The Radio

-One of our founding partners, Rick Jones, has a regular guest spot on the Danny Bonaduce and Sarah Morning Show.
-On the air, he takes family law questions from listeners, including one related to the topic of annulment.
+One of our founding partners, Rick Jones, has a regular guest spot on 102.5 KZOK.
+On the air, he takes family law questions from listeners, including this one related to the topic of annulment.